Journalism's Battles Are On Display In Jill Abramson's 'Merchants Of Truth'

 "Most of the on-air talent was very young and had scant experience; only three had ever reported on camera before.
 What they had was 'the look.'
 They were diverse: just about every race and ethnicity and straight, gay, queer, and transgender.
 They were impossibly hip, with interesting hair."

-Not only is this framing dismissive and cruel, but it also shows that she doesn't understand that diversity is one of the biggest advantages of Internet media.
+Not only is this framing dismissive and cruel, it also shows that she doesn't understand that diversity is one of the biggest advantages of Internet media.
 Young people do and should expect journalists to look like the people they write for.

 Abramson's snide tone also contrasts sharply with the way she writes about journalists who have a different "advantage" — family ties. "[T]he news was in his blood," she writes of one editor with an editor father.
 The book concludes with a hopeful line about the newest Sulzberger, a baby girl, who is held up, Simba-like, as the heir to the fight for truth: "This sixth-generation Sulzberger would be reared with the values necessary to be both a guardian and a merchant of truth."
 This dismissal of new and diverse talent in favor of the establishment makes it clear which group of people Abramson sees as her natural allies.